 New Curriculum Students

 New students need to apply for admission, schedule the necessary placement test(s), and meet with an advisor to register.
 During pre-registration periods, new students may also be permitted to register, provided they have taken all other steps in the enrollment process.

 Basic Law Enforcement Training (BLET) Students

 BLET students will have a separate registration day designated by the program director.
 Students must still complete all admissions applications, placement testing, etc. prior to this registration day.
 Additional information can be obtained by contacting Chantal Taunton at 910.7558088.

-Outstanding academic achievement by students is recognized each semester by publication of the Dean’s List and the Honor Roll in area newspapers for the Fall and Spring semesters.
+Outstanding academic achievement by students is recognized each semester by publication of the Dean’s List, Honor Roll, and the President’s List in area newspapers for the Fall and Spring semesters.
 Copies are also posted outside of Student Services.
-Both recognitions require that students be enrolled in an associate degree, diploma, or certificate program, and take a minimum of 12 credit hours of curriculum coursework (developmental education hours are excluded).